eProsima/DDS-Router/docs/rst/user_manual/participants/wan.rst

 Configuration
 =============

-WAN Participant allow configure the listening and connection addresses, whether if it should be located from remote Participants or it should locate others remote Participants:
+The WAN Participant allows users to configure the listening and connection addresses (whether it should locate or be located by other remote Participants):

-* To configure the listening addresses, check the following section :ref:`Configuration section <user_manual_configuration_listening_addresses>`.
+* To configure the listening addresses, check the :ref:`Listening Addresses <user_manual_configuration_listening_addresses>` configuration section.
-* To configure the connection addresses to connect with other Wan Participant, check the following section
+* To configure the connection addresses to connect with other Wan Participants, check the
-  :ref:`Configuration section <user_manual_configuration_initial_peers_connection_addresses>`.
+  :ref:`Initial Peers Connection Addresses <user_manual_configuration_initial_peers_connection_addresses>` configuration section.

 .. note::